marcoreuter/marcoreuter.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a Digital Money Economist in the macro finance division of the research department at the [International Monetary Fund](https://www.imf.org/).
 My research interests are Blockchains and Crypto Assets, Digital Money, and their economic implications.
-I have received my Ph.D. from the [University of Mannheim](https://www.vwl.uni-mannheim.de/en/) in 2023.
-Previously, I was a researcher in the Market Design Department at the [ZEW](https://www.zew.de/en/).

 You can find the latest version of my CV [here](assets/pdf/cv.pdf).
+*Disclaimer: The views in this website do not necessarily represent the views of the IMF, its Executive Board, or IMF management.*